mandar-damle/HDM-documentation/Quick Start Guide vcd single network.md

 The following WAN routes are required to gain access between the cloud and on-premises environments:

-* On-premises WAN route: The route that is set on the on-premises HDM appliance.
+* Onprem WAN network details: The route that is set on the on-premises HDM appliance.
 The routes enable communication from on-premises to cloud HDM appliances.
-  * Cloud WAN subnet: Location of the deployed HDM appliances
+  * Onprem WAN subnet(s): Location of the deployed HDM appliances
-  * On-premises WAN gateway: Enables access to the cloud WAN subnet
+  * Onprem WAN gateway: Enables access to the cloud WAN subnet
-* On-premises WAN route: The route that is set on the HDM appliance in the cloud.
+* Oncloud WAN network details: The route that is set on the HDM appliance in the cloud.
 The routes enable communication from the cloud to on-premises HDM appliances.
-  * On-premises WAN subnet: Location of the deployed HDM appliances
+  * Oncloud WAN subnet(s): Location of the deployed HDM appliances
-  * Cloud WAN gateway: Enables access to on-premises WAN subnet
+  * Oncloud WAN gateway: Enables access to on-premises WAN subnet

 * Complete with the correct routes for the chosen configuration